Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 are not resolved or responded within a stipulated time frame. **SLA**\ s can be set for a department and a sub-department.

+**Implementation Behavior:**

+- An SLA created here will work specifically for Requests created using a :doc:`Service Item<create-service-item>` having the On-Boarding Template.

+- Template SLA will decide Response and Resolution time of Requests created using a Service Item (with the On-Boarding Template).

+- The system SLA will not work along side Template SLA.

 .. note:: Related Topic: Learn more about :ref:`Create a SLA`.

-- We click on the **SLA** tab.
+We click on the **SLA** tab.
 Here we can see all existing SLA's specific to the Template, if any.
 We click on **Create an SLA**.

-- In the new page, we set the following things:
+In the new page, we set the following things:

-  a.
 We give a name, set Operational Hour Type and Department.

      .. _scf-16:
      .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-16.png
          :align: center
          :alt: figure 16

-  b.
 We set the following parameters.
 The SLA will be valid for Requests satisfying the below mentioned parameters.

      .. _scf-17:
      .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-17.png
          :align: center
          :alt: figure 17

-  c.
 Then we set the minimum response and resolution time, and escalation in case of violation.

      .. _scf-18:
      .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-18.png
          :align: center
          :alt: figure 18

 We set the response time as 3 hours and on violation the assigned Technician and Priority is changed.
 We set the Resolution time as 1 day and on violation the assigned Technician is changed.

 **Approval Workflow**

 Approval Workflow helps Administrators to automate the Approval process for a Request.
 An Approval Workflow, when initiated, creates an Approval and adds approvers to it.

+**Implementation Behavior:**

+- An Approval Workflow created here will work specifically for Requests created using a :doc:`Service Item<create-service-item>` having the On-Boarding Template.

+- The generic Approval Workflow in Admin doesn't work in Requests created using a Service Item.

 .. note:: Related Topic: Learn more about :ref:`Approval Workflow<ad-approval-workflow>`

-- We click on the **Approvals** tab.
+We click on the **Approvals** tab.
 Here we can see all existing Approval Workflows specific to the Template, if any.
 We click on **Create an Approval**.

-- In the new page, we give a name, parameters and actions:
+In the new page, we give a name, parameters and actions:

   .. _scf-18.1:
   .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-18.1.png
        :align: center
        :alt: figure 18.1

 Any Request (made using the template) having the Department Marketing will require approval from a Technician before resolving or closing.

 **Adding Tasks**